Run and debug tests

 Click Run or Debug to the right of the list.
-(Alternatively, go to (⌃R) or (⌃D) on the main menu.)
+Alternatively, press ⌃R/⌃D to run/debug the selected configuration.

-Right-click a test file in the Project tool window, or open it in the editor, and right-click the background.
-On the context menu, choose Run... or Debug....
+Right-click a test file in the Project tool window or open it in the editor, and right-click the background.
+From the context menu, select Run... or Debug....

-To run/debug a unit test, you can also use the gutter icons.
-Click icon to run a single test, or icon to run all tests from the suit (fixture, in case of Google Test): Note: following the first run of a test, the gutter icons indicate the test state: success ( icon) or failed ( icon), as in below example:
+Click icon to run a single test, or icon to run all tests from the suite (fixture, in case of Google Test):